Let’s face it; if facts were enough, we wouldn’t still be discussing the science of climate change, would we?

 At Ethos CRS, we can train your subject experts to cleave the Gordian Knot and become policy experts with our effective writing, communication and policy development programs.
 We can coach your experts to make influential policy recommendations backed up by their expert analysis and observations.
 And we can even show them how a well presented statistic can turn the policy debate.

 Contact us at firstname.lastname@example.org if you require a customised a program for your organisation.
-Ethos CRS provides most of the policy programs for the Australian Public Service Commission (APSC) for policy programs through their National learning and development calendar.
+Ethos CRS provides most of the public policy programs for the Australian Public Service Commission (APSC) for policy programs through their National learning and development calendar.